Books written by the Saints

 “The harm that comes to souls from the lack of reading holy books makes me shudder… What power spiritual reading has to lead to a change of course, and to make even worldly people enter into the way of perfection.”

 Please Don’t Misinterpret

 When reading the books by the saints, we must be careful not misinterpret what they are saying.
-One way we misinterpret what is being said, is to think what the saints are saying is meant for us (at our current stage in our spiritual life) but it might be written for someone with more or less faith than we have.
+One way we misinterpret, is to think what the saints are saying is meant for us (at our current stage in our spiritual life) but it might be written for someone with more or less faith than we have.

-Knowing who the audience each work was intended, will help us understand why the saints said what they did.
+When a saint is writing guidance to another, those are the best books to read, but knowing who the audience each work was intended for will help us understand why the saints said what they did.
 Also, I caution everyone to avoid reading the translators/publisher notes, if possible.
-Some attempt to interpret the meaning of the saints works, which I find much of the time are not correct and don’t add anything to the understanding of the saint’s work but sadly distort its true meaning.
+Some attempt to interpret the meaning of the saints words, which I find much of the time are not correct and/or don’t add anything to the understanding of the saint’s works but sadly distort its true meaning.

 “It is good and necessary to read religious books, especially those written by the saints.
 Yes, one must read them and re-read them.”

 St. Francis de Sales